BLUE JACKETS (3-6-2) VS. OILERS (4-4-3)

 It’s not just the former top picks driving the bus, either; Jordan Eberle is another Edmonton first-round pick who’s been lighting it up this year (and was the top scorer in the American Hockey League before being recalled post-lockout), and the 22-year-old is one of the NHL’s most electric playmakers.
 Whenever Eberle has the puck in space, pay attention – you could witness something really special.

-Many considered Edmonton's defense to be an area in need of an upgrade, so it was no surprise when the Oilers joined the pursuit of coveted free-agent prospect Justin Schultz this past summer.
-Originally drafted by the Anaheim Ducks, Schultz became a scoring machine on the blue line at Wisconsin and rather than sign with the Ducks, opted for free agency.
+Many around the league considered defense to be an area in need of an upgrade in Edmonton, so the Oilers joined the pursuit of coveted free-agent prospect Justin Schultz this past summer.
+Originally drafted by the Anaheim Ducks, Schultz became a scoring machine on the blue line at Wisconsin and rather than sign with the Ducks, opted for free agency and pursued all of his options.
 Playing for a Canadian team was reportedly high on Schultz’s priority list and the Oilers were thrilled to land him.